mpy-dev-ml/UmbraCore/README.md

 ## Security

-UmbraCore prioritizes security and follows best practices to ensure the integrity of your data.
+UmbraCore prioritises security and follows best practices to ensure the integrity of your data.

 ### Security Scanning